-The Act enforces rule 123 of the Highway Code which states: "You must not leave a vehicle engine running unnecessarily while that vehicle is stationary on a public road."
+The Act enforces rule 123 of the Highway Code, which states: "You must not leave a vehicle’s engine running unnecessarily while that vehicle is stationary on a public road."

-Of course, it doesn't mean you've got to cut your engine at every red light: you are allowed to leave your engine running if you're stationary in traffic or diagnosing faults.
+Of course, it doesn't mean you've got to cut your engine at every red light.
+You’re allowed to leave your engine running if you're stationary in traffic, diagnosing faults or defrosting your windshield.

 Private land exemption

-The rules over stationary idling apply to public roads so if idling in the school car park would be okay, but it could prove costly if you're caught idling on the street.
+The rules over stationary idling apply to public roads.
+So idling in the supermarket car park would be okay, but it could prove costly if you're caught idling on the street.

-Islington Council in London mounted what's thought to be the first crackdown of its kind on vehicles churning out "unnecessary pollution" in 2014 and then again in 2016.
+London’s Islington Council mounted what's thought to be the first crackdown of its kind on vehicles churning out "unnecessary pollution" in 2014 and then again in 2016.

 "An idling engine can release as much pollution into the air as a moving one," says Islington councillor Claudia Webbe.